Cluster HA

 kube-proxy

 By default, kube-proxy uses iptables for load balancing Services, which can introduce significant latency at scale.
-An alternative method using IPVS might be considered (note that IPVS was still in beta as of v1.9).
+An alternative method using IPVSarrow-up-right might be considered (note that IPVS was still in beta as of v1.9).

 Moreover, it's important to configure kube-proxy to use the IP address of kube-apiserver's load balancer: